 Payroll fraud can be detrimental for all businesses in all industries, but particularly small businesses.
 Understanding how to detect payroll fraud and what can be done to prevent it can help your business avoid detrimental losses.

 This article is part of a larger series on How to Do Payroll.

 Payroll fraud occurs when a worker cheats the system to get a higher paycheck.
-A study by the Association of Certified Fraud Examiners showed that payroll fraud cases cost its victims a median of $63,000 a case.
 Small businesses are more likely to be at risk than larger ones because they place a higher level of trust in their employees and often have fewer safeguards in place.

 1. Buddy Punching

 What it is: Also called “buddy clocking,” this is when a worker gets someone else to clock in and out for them, whether clocking them in early, clocking them out late, or clocking them in/out when they aren’t even there.